tramitit/guides/en/portugal/request_for_mobile_internet_service_subscription.md

 categories:
 - Portugal
 date: '2024-06-07'
-description: Discover how to get mobile Internet in Portugal from major providers like MEO, NOS, and Vodafone.
-Learn about required documents and activation process.
+description: Explore mobile Internet service plans in Portugal.
+Choose from MEO, NOS, or Vodafone based on your data needs and stay connected anywhere you go.
 draft: false
-meta_title: 'Mobile Internet Subscription in Portugal: Plans and Providers'
+meta_title: 'Mobile Internet Plans in Portugal: Stay Connected On-the-Go'
-title: 'Mobile Internet Subscription in Portugal: Plans and Providers'
+title: 'Mobile Internet Plans in Portugal: Stay Connected On-the-Go'
 translationKey: portugal-request_for_mobile_internet_service_subscription
 ---

 ## Description
 ### What is it?